General working rules

 - Genetically modified organisms

-We use an email list when sending information to our users, and we strongly recommend all users to register.
-Please send an email to the head of facility and we will add you to the list.
+We use an email list when sending information to our users, and we strongly recommend all users to sign up.
+To do so, send an email to the head of facility.

-- Pur your name on the white board outside the entrance.
+- Pur your name, date and time of entry on the white board outside the entrance.

 - On the "dirty" side of the barrier, remove your personal clothes (not underwear) and place them in a locker.